The Phantom Blooper: "The Winter Soldiers"

 Having been demoted from Sergeant to Private, Joker is still at the Khe Sanh base, which is about to be abandoned by American Marines after withstanding an extended siege by the North Vietnamese Army.
 He believes most of his previous squad-mates are dead, even the seemingly indestructible Animal Mother.
 Joker blames their deaths on "The Phantom Blooper": an elusive enemy, supposedly American and armed with an M79 grenade launcher, who fights alongside the Viet Cong against his countrymen.

-Joker is still haunted by the memory of his friend Cowboy, who had been wounded and whom Joker mercy-killed in order to keep their squad from being cut down by a sniper.
+Joker is still haunted by the memory of his friend Cowboy, who had been wounded in a sniper ambush and whom Joker mercy-killed in order to keep the rest of their squad from being cut down.
 As a result, Joker's behavior has become increasingly erratic and violent.
 He sets up one of his squad-mates to be killed in an attempt to draw the Phantom Blooper out of hiding, then forces an inattentive Marine on guard duty to hold a live hand grenade with the pin out.
-Later, as the Viet Cong attempt to overrun the base, Joker splits his platoon sergeant's tongue with a straight razor.
+Later, as NVA troops attempt to overrun the base, Joker splits his platoon sergeant's tongue with a straight razor.

 The Marines turn back the attack, suffering heavy losses in the process.
 The next night, Joker ventures out in search of the Phantom Blooper, but is wounded by friendly fire and captured by the enemy.